 As this question was also asked in the baseline survey, comparisons can be made to that data as well.
 A paired samples t-test indicated that the mean percentage of positive responses for countries was not significantly different for the baseline survey (M = 0.679, SD = 0.157) compared to the 2017 survey (M = 0.665, SD = 0.220), t(27) = 0.383, p = 0.705, d = 0.0724.

 Participants who gave a negative response to statement 5.7 were then asked what was preventing this.
-Figure 9 shows the results of this, and it can be seen that the most common response was limited capacity with 150 responses.
+Figure 9 [online only] shows the results of this, and it can be seen that the most common response was limited capacity with 150 responses.
 Not considered to be a priority by my managers (108 responses) and limited capability (75 responses) also had many responses.
 There were also a large number of ‘Other’ responses (53 responses), with 24 responses describing how electronic systems are not used, or paper records are still used mainly.
 10 responses indicate work on implementing an electronic system is in progress.

 The overall results for this statement question were also grouped by the number of fully qualified pharmacists working at the hospital.
 Unlike the other statement questions examined this way, the difference between the groups’ responses is much smaller, with a range of 62.0%-70.0% between groups.
 Although lack of capacity was still given as the main barrier to implementing to this statement, this could be more to do with lack of funding for the necessary electronic systems to implement the statement rather than the capacity of the workforce.